ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

 It looks like it might be a little faster, but it isn't a huge change.
-Let's up those iterations and add back in some randomization to the number of names in the queue and the number of judgesand see what happens.
+Let's up those iterations and add back in some randomization to the number of names in the queue and the number of judges to reflect more real-world scenarios:

 ```log
 Gathering performance data...